Tag Archives: choosing an erp solution

 The acceptance of ERP solutions in the cloud has been a little slower.
 Why?

-Because potential cloud based Enterprise Resource Planning adopters have been concerned about data, privacy and security.
+Because potential cloud-based Enterprise Resource Planning adopters have been concerned about data, privacy and security.

-Companies have realised that their cloud deployment is no more or less exposed to the outside world than an on premise solution (with remote connectivity).
+Companies have realised that their cloud deployment is no more or less exposed to the outside world than an on-premise solution (with remote connectivity).

-As a result of these changes most companies evaluating ERP solutions will be considering cloud and on-premise as a deployment option.
+As a result of these changes, most companies evaluating ERP solutions will be considering cloud and on-premise as a deployment option.

-The question that we are often asked is “which is the best option for my business?
+The question that we are often asked is “Which is the best option for my business?
 Cloud ERP or on-premise ERP?”.

 The Cloud ERP vs On-Premise ERP decision comes down to this